max302/niceflux/readme.md

 ### stats.provider.workers

-Here is the output as per [documentation](https://www.nicehash.com/doc-api)
+Here is the output as per [documentation](https://www.nicehash.com/doc-api).

+*Unfortunately, it is impossible to poll all the workers in one API call.* Keep this in mind if you are polling a lot, you might be rate limited if Nicehash judges that you're calling them too much.

 ```JSON
 {